 "I agree, sir, but I have to be cautious.
 One wrong word and I'm back in chains again."

-"What did he do, Whain.
+"What did he do, major.
 Give me an update.
 It sounds you're not treated well."

-Quickly lieutenant Whain told Vestor how he had been treated the first weeks of his involuntarily stay in the underground cavern.
+Quickly Doran Whain told Vestor how he had been treated the first weeks of his involuntarily stay in the underground cavern.
 Vestor fumed inside.
 However he maintained his professional dignity.

-"Stay were you are, lieutenant, keep your eyes open, carry on with your task.
-I'll do what I can to get you back on board the Basilisaea as soon as possible."
+"Stay were you are, major, keep your eyes open, carry on with your task.
+I'll do what I can to get you back on board the Basilisæa as soon as possible."

 "Yes, sir," Whain said and brought a formal salute.